< Home

 Conclusions:

-The technique proved effective, with recovery rates comparable to other established methods in the literature, offering a viable surgical stabilization option for horses with CVSM.
+The technique proved effective, with recovery rates comparable to other established methods in the literature, offering a viable surgical stabilisation option for horses with CVSM.